elliepriestley/word_games/README.md

     `brew update;
     brew install kotlin`

-This project also requires the installaton of Java (version: 1.7 or above)
+This project also requires the installation of Java `version 1.7` or above

 ## 🚀 Installation and Build